andrasq/node-docs/promises-guide.md

 - `rejected` - settled with a rejection reason

+- `resolved` Pending with no value yet, but committed to receiving the value from another (the resolving) promise / thenable.
+If the resolving promise fulfills, this promise will fulfill with the same value.
+If the resolving promise rejects, this promise will reject with the same reason.
+This is a transitional state until the resolving promise settles.

 Transitions:

 - `create` A new promise is created in the `pending` state

-- `fulfill` Settle the promise with a fulfillment value in the terminal state "fulfilled"
+- `fulfill` Settle the promise with a fulfillment value into the terminal state "fulfilled"

-- `reject` Settle the promise with a rejection reason in the terminal state "rejected"
+- `reject` Settle the promise with a rejection reason into the terminal state "rejected"

 - `resolve` When resolved, the promise commits to taking on the state and value (or eventual state and value) of another promise or thenable.
 Once resolved,